Classical Greece Greek Islands Cruise Greek Islands and Turkey all in one.

 The included tour will take you to visit the old medieval city and the famous Acropolis of Lindos.
-If you want to be on your own you can swim in one of the many beaches of the island or just stroll in the old city and imagine being one of its inhabitants of the ancient times.
+If you want to be on your own you can swim on one of the many beaches of the island or just stroll in the old city and imagine being one of its inhabitants of ancient times.

-With the optional tour you will visit the ruins of Knossos, which in Minoan times was the largest centre of population on Crete and are located within close proximity or the Archaeological Museum of the city, one of the greatest museums in Greece and the best in the world for Minoan art, as it contains the most notable and complete collection of artefacts of the Minoan civilization of Crete.
+With the optional tour, you will visit the ruins of Knossos, which in Minoan times was the largest centre of population on Crete and are located within close proximity or the Archaeological Museum of the city, one of the greatest museums in Greece and the best in the world for Minoan art, as it contains the most notable and complete collection of artefacts of the Minoan civilization of Crete.

 One of the jewels of small volcanic archipelagos five islands is undoubtedly Santorini.
-Santorini was created due to a volcanic eruption culminated in the explosion of a volcano caldera, therefore, its rugged landscapes dotted with huge cliffs.
-Santorini’s capital, Fira, with white-washed houses, narrow streets and open air cafes that cling to a steep cliff, is at the top of the beautiful island where you can enjoy the beautiful views of the bay.
+Santorini was created due to a volcanic eruption that culminated in the explosion of a volcano caldera, therefore, its rugged landscapes dotted with huge cliffs.
+Santorini’s capital, Fira, with white-washed houses, narrow streets and open-air cafes that cling to a steep cliff, is at the top of the beautiful island where you can enjoy the beautiful views of the bay.
 Discover Santorini villages that retain their authenticity, with beautiful blue and white buildings and barren volcanic rocks.
 It is a very fascinating and picturesque island.
 A magical place that has nothing to do with the rest of the Greek islands, a place to spread the peaceful and hospitable nature of its people.